 Mr Andrew Johnson was appointed as the Advocate on 9 January 2015.

 The Minister for Multiculturalism, The Hon.
-John AJAKA, MLC was appointed as the Minister responsible for the Act on 27 May 2015.
+(Ray) Raymond Craig WILLIAMS, MURP(Curtin) MP is the Minister responsible for the Act.

 The Advocate for Children and Young People is supported by a small team in the Department of Family and Community Services.